 Fire Chief Brian Fennessy

 Brian Fennessy was appointed Fire Chief for the City of San Diego on September 3, 2015 and confirmed by the City Council on September 22, 2015.
-He was sworn into office on November 12, 2015.
+He was sworn in as the City’s 17th Fire Chief on November 12, 2015.

 Chief Fennessy may be contacted at the San Diego Fire-Rescue Department Administrative Office.